awslabs/dynamic-training-with-apache-mxnet-on-aws/README.md

 ## Plan Your Cluster

 So you want use Dynamic Training, but you need a plan!
-There are four areas to plan:
+There are five areas to plan:
 1) Accessing the nodes.
 2) Sharing training data or setting up a shared file system.
 3) Getting the DT package.